18F/Level-Up/index.md

 - 3:40 - 3:45 pm ET: Transition
 - 3:45 - 4:45 pm ET:[Lessons learned sessions]({{site.baseurl}}/pages/lessons.html) are staff-led discussions in groups of 10 - 15; these are stories of failure or wild success that others can learn from
 - 4:45 - 4:50 pm ET: Transition
 - 4:50 - 5:00 pm ET: [All-team closing session](https://www.youtube.com/watch?v=tl5T-VQOw8E).
-Now its time to say goodbye.
+Now it's time to say goodbye.
 Shout out what you learned (on slack) and hear about next steps.

 **Want to take a break, hangout or just say hi?
 We set up a [#hi room](https://zoom.us/j/7734833580)!**